abdullah-erturk/Encryption-Decryption-Tool/README.md

 • Error Management: Handles scenarios such as missing files, incorrect passwords, or salts.

+• The program is portable, a file/folder encrypted on computer x can be decrypted again on computer y.

 • The extension of the encrypted file is .enc.

 • The extension of the encrypted folder is .encx.